Bejdenn/ptt/README.md

     -x, --exclude EXCLUDE        Exclude EXCLUDE to prevent from being overlapped by a pomodoro session.
 Can be repeated.

 END and DURATION are mutually exclusive.
 If both are defined, the time table will used that ends earlier.
-The format of the durations and time values can be be set as the Go programming language's parsing format defines it.
+The format of the durations and time values are the same that the Go programming language uses for its time parsing.
 ```

 For example, you want to work 6 hours with 90 minutes sessions and 15 minutes breaks.
 You can use the following command: